Publications of Jacob Tonson the Younger

 • Mandeville, Bernard.
 The fable of the bees: or, private vices, publick benefits.
 With An essay on charity and charity-schools.
 And A search into the nature of society.
 The fourth edition.
 To which is added, A vindication of the book from the Aspersions contain'd in a Presentment of the Grand-Jury of Middlesex, and an abusive Letter to Lord C. London: printed for J. Tonson, at Shakespear's-Head, over-against Katharine-Street in the Strand, MDCCXXV.
 [1725].
 ESTC No. T77575.
 Grub Street ID 299678.

 • Ovid.
 Ovid's art of love, in three books.
 Together with his remedy of love.
 Translated into English verse by several eminent hands.
 To which are added, the court of love.
 A tale from Chaucer: and the history of love, adorn'd with cutts.
-London: printed for J. Tonson, at Shakespear's Head in the Strand, MDCCXXV.
+London: printed [by John Watts] for J. Tonson, at Shakespear's Head in the Strand, MDCCXXV.
 [1725].
 ESTC No. T99250.
 Grub Street ID 318401.

 • Addison, Joseph.
 Miscellaneous works, in verse and prose, of the late Right Honourable Joseph Addison, Esq; In three volumes.
 Consisting of such as were never before printed in twelves.
 With some account of the life and writings of the author, by Mr. Tickell.
 London: printed for Jacob Tonson in the Strand, MDCCXXVI.
 [1726].
 ESTC No. N71134.
 Grub Street ID 51501.

 • Addison, Joseph.
 Remarks on several parts of Italy, &c. in the years 1701, 1702, 1703.
-London: printed for J. Tonson, at Shakespear's-Head, over-against Katherine-Street in the Strand, MDCCXXVI.
+The third edition..
+London: printed [by John Watts] for J. Tonson, at Shakespear's-Head, over-against Katherine-Street in the Strand, MDCCXXVI.
 [1726].
 ESTC No. T74577.
 Grub Street ID 297576.

 • Rowe, Nicholas.
 The fair penitent.
 A tragedy.
 Written by N. Rowe, Esq;.
-London: printed for Jacob Tonson at Shakespear's Head over-against Katharine street in the Strand, MDCCXXVI.
+London: printed [by John Watts] for Jacob Tonson at Shakespear's Head over-against Katharine street in the Strand, MDCCXXVI.
 [1726].
 ESTC No. T151814.
 Grub Street ID 196997.

 • Rowe, Nicholas.
 The biter.
 A comedy.
 Written by N. Rowe, Esq;.
-London: printed for Jacob Tonson, at Shakespear's-Head over-against Catharine-Street in the Strand, MDCCXXVI.
+The third edition..
+London: printed [by John Watts] for Jacob Tonson, at Shakespear's-Head over-against Catharine-Street in the Strand, MDCCXXVI.
 [1726].
 ESTC No. T22865.
 Grub Street ID 248982.

 • Rowe, Nicholas.
 Tamerlane, a tragedy.
 Written by N. Rowe, Esq;.
-London: printed for Jacob Tonson at Shakespear's Head over-against Katharine-Street in the Strand, MDCCXXVI.
+The fifth edition..
+London: printed [by John Watts] for Jacob Tonson at Shakespear's Head over-against Katharine-Street in the Strand, MDCCXXVI.
 [1726].
 ESTC No. T175065.
 Grub Street ID 212143.

-• The guardian.
-Vol. I. London: printed for J. Tonson, at Shakespear's-Head, over-against Katharine-Street in the Strand, MDCCXXVI.
+• The guardian. .
+The fourth edition..
+London: printed [by John Watts] for J. Tonson, at Shakespear's-Head, over-against Katharine-Street in the Strand, MDCCXXVI.
 [1726].
 ESTC No. N17917.
 Grub Street ID 7389.

 • Howard, Robert.
 The committee.
 A comedy.
 London: printed for J. Tonson in the Strand, MDCCXXVIII.
 [1728].
 ESTC No. N44158.
 Grub Street ID 29675.